keith-dev/openbsd/src/distrib/mvme88k/ramdisk/install.md

 	_disk=$1
 	md_checkfordisklabel $_disk
 	case $? in
-	0)	echo -n "Do you wish to edit the disklabel on $_disk? [y] " ;;
+	0)	ask "Do you wish to edit the disklabel on $_disk?" y ;;
-	1)	echo "WARNING: Disk $_disk has no label" echo -n "Do you want to create one with the disklabel editor? [y] " ;;
+	1)	echo "WARNING: Disk $_disk has no label" ask "Do you want to create one with the disklabel editor?" y ;;
-	2)	echo "WARNING: Label on disk $_disk is corrupted" echo -n "Do you want to try and repair the damage using the disklabel editor? [y] " ;;
+	2)	echo "WARNING: Label on disk $_disk is corrupted" ask "Do you want to try and repair the damage using the disklabel editor?" y ;;
 	esac

-	getresp "y"
 	case "$resp" in
 	y*|Y*)	;;
 	*)	return ;;
 	esac

 	# display example
-	cat << \__md_prep_disklabel_1
+	cat << __EOT

 Here is an example of what the partition information will look like once you have entered the disklabel editor.
 Disk partition sizes and offsets are in sector (most likely 512 bytes) units.
-Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the `sectors/cylinder' entry, which is not shown here).
+Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the 'sectors/cylinder' entry, which is not shown here).

 Do not change any parameters except the partition layout and the label name.
-It's probably also wisest not to touch the `8 partitions:' line, even in case you have defined less than eight partitions.
+It's probably also wisest not to touch the '16 partitions:' line, even in case you have defined less than sixteen partitions.

 [Example]
-8 partitions:
+16 partitions:
 #        size   offset    fstype   [fsize bsize   cpg]
   a:    50176        0    4.2BSD     1024  8192    16   # (Cyl.
 0 - 111)
   b:    64512    50176      swap                        # (Cyl.
 112 - 255)